 Today Manitoba’s population is approximately 1.2 million people, making it the fifth-largest province in Canada.
 As the natural population increase has slowed significantly, the province is encouraging increased immigration.
-With approximately 684,100 people, Winnipeg residents account for over half of the province’s population.
-The rest of the province’s population generally resides in smaller towns, as after Brandon (approximately 46 000 residents) no other city in the province counts over 15 000 residents.
+With approximately 730,000 people, Winnipeg residents account for over half of the province’s population.
+The rest of the province’s population generally resides in smaller towns, as after Brandon (approximately 46 000 residents) no other city or town in the province has a population over 15,000.

 Manitoba has targeted an annual rate of immigration of at least 10,000 people as its industries continue to grow.
-In turn, many immigrants to Canada are choosing to settle in Manitoba thanks to its low cost of living, good quality of life, and friendly communities.
-Recently employers in Manitoba have made great use of the Temporary Foreign Worker Program as a temporary solution while they encourage greater immigration for permanent residency.
-Individuals with skills and resources to contribute to Manitoba’s development may also immigrate to Canada sooner under Manitoba’s Provincial Nomination Program.
+In turn, many immigrants to Canada are choosing to settle in Manitoba thanks to its low cost of living, good quality of life and friendly communities.
+Individuals with skills and resources to contribute to Manitoba’s development may also immigrate to Canada under Manitoba’s Provincial Nomination Program.

 Canada’s government works on a federal system, with control over certain affairs belonging to the national government in Ottawa, and others under the control of the provincial governments.
-The province of Manitoba has its own democratically-elected parliament (known as the Manitoba Legislative Assembly) which is found in the provincial capital of Winnipeg.
+The province of Manitoba has its own democratically-elected parliament, known as the Manitoba Legislative Assembly, which is found in the provincial capital of Winnipeg.
 57 representatives are elected to represent regional districts in general elections.
 The current government of the province is led by the New Democratic Party of Manitoba, headed by Premier Greg Selinger.
-The last general election was held October 4, 2011.
+The last general election was held on October 4, 2011.

 Manitoba Major CityWinnipeg

 The capital of Manitoba and home to over half of its residents, Winnipeg is located very close to the geographic center of North America.
-As the provincial capital and Canada’s 8th largest city, the city is home to both government administration and major commercial offices.
-With several post-secondary institutions in the area, Winnipeg is a major research and development center for the region, a factor which helps draw such companies as Boeing and Bristol Aerospace to locate offices there.
+As the provincial capital and Canada’s eighth-largest city, the city is home to both government administration and major commercial offices.
+With several post-secondary institutions in the area, Winnipeg is a major research and development center for the region, a factor that helps draw such companies as Boeing and Bristol Aerospace to locate offices there.

 Winnipeg is also known for its long and cold winters, which have earned it the nickname “Winterpeg”.
-The upside however is that summers in Winnipeg are quite warm.
+The upside, however, is that summers in Winnipeg are quite warm.
 During the warmer seasons, Winnipeggers take advantage of the abundant recreational opportunities provided by the red river and nearby lakes.
-The summer is a time of many festivals in Winnipeg, celebrating the arts and cultural communities.
+Summer is a time of many festivals in Winnipeg, celebrating the arts and cultural communities.